 Educational institutions have always embraced technology because it can be the single most important factor in improving learning outcomes.
 More than hiring teachers or stocking up libraries or undertaking field studies.
 Internet of Things (IoT) has also found eager takers in the education industry, be it flipped classrooms, AR and VR enabled smartboards, or access to secure learning spaces.

-Internet of Things (IoT): A game-changer in education industry
+Internet of Things (IoT): A game-changer in the education industry

 IoT in education is poised to be a game-changer because more and more educational institutions are using connected smart devices to support the already available e-learning and smartboard infrastructure.
 These are some factors driving this rapid adoption:

-- Highly customized apps tailormade to educational institutions’ requirement can be developed quickly.
+- Highly customized apps tailormade to educational institutions’ requirements can be developed quickly.

 - Unlimited storage with pay as you use facility ensures that storing, analyzing, and accessing data was never easier or cheaper.